The Value Of Creativity

 This is detailed in the book “The Artist’s Way” by Julia Cameron, where she describes the effective daily habit called “Morning Pages”.
 Morning Pages is where the first thing you do every morning is hand-write three pages of anything and everything that comes to your mind without regard for spelling, grammar or composition and no fear of anyone else reading it.
 Some might call this stream of consciousness.
 This is extremely effective for finding clarity and creativity.

 Writing down your inner thoughts and feelings does a couple things…

 Writing is an extension of the brain.
-It allows me to externally observe challenges, emotions, and thoughts.
-Once we pull up the nebulous things from our sub-conscious and put them into concrete words of consciousness we can deal with them.
+It allows me to externally observe challenges, emotions and thoughts.
+Once we pull up the nebulous things from our sub-conscious and put them into concrete words we can deal with them.

 Furthermore, writing is a form of meditation.
 My mind is singularly focused on the task at hand.
 I strongly suggest trying “morning pages” and seeing how much more productivity and clarity you find throughout your day.